hamelsmu/notes/docs/k8s/index.md

 By deploying and exploring tools in K8s you increase the liklihood that:

 - Your devops counterparts will feel comfortable with the tools you want to deploy
-- You will have shared language in which to talk your application adminstrators about
+- You will have shared language in which to talk your application adminstrators
 - You will be more likely to attract people to help you with infra
-- You will look smart for leveraging technology that's already adopted, even if its not perfect.
+- You will look smart for leveraging technology that's (likely) already adopted

 These factors make it much more likely that you will get the tools that meet you where you are as opposed to something a software engineer without any data science experience thinks is a good idea (which I've seen happen a lot!)

-_Even if your company doesn't run K8s, you easily recruit generalists that can operate K8s for you, as opposed to trying to find a unicorn that specializes in ML Infrastructure._
+_Even if your company doesn't run K8s, you can recruit generalists that can adminster K8s for you, as opposed to trying to find a unicorn that specializes in ML Infrastructure._

 ## Vicki Said So